-Procedure Outline / Method(s) used to carry out this procedure Responsibility of Evidence generated by this procedure to ensure its effectiveness 1.
-When PEL arrangements are activated College Director, Records of Learner Protection insurance is provided by Head of Quality & correspondence O'Driscoll O'Neil and underwritten by Hiscox Academic Affairs between College Insurance Company Limited.
-This insurance policy Director to QQI and to provides either for the completion of the Learner Protection programme or the return of fees most recently insurance provided by paid in line with the 2012 Act.
-O'Driscoll O'Neil and underwritten by Hiscox The agreements with O'Driscoll O'Neil which Insurance Company underpin these PEL arrangements are designed Limited; to inform them and developed in line with QQI's Protection of PEL arrangements need Enrolled Learners: Protocols for the to be activated.
-Implementation of Part 6 of the 2012 Act.
+Procedure Outline / Method(s) used to carry out Responsibility of Evidence generated by this procedure this procedure to ensure its effectiveness 1.
+When PEL arrangements are activated College Director, Records of Learner Protection insurance is provided by Head of Quality & correspondence Arachas and underwritten by Aviva Insurance Academic Affairs between College Company Limited.
+This insurance policy provides Director to QQI and to either for the completion of the programme or the Learner Protection return of fees most recently paid in line with the insurance provided by 2012 Act.
+Arachas and underwritten by Aviva The agreements with Arachas which underpin Insurance Company these PEL arrangements are designed and Limited; to inform them developed in line with QQI's Protection of Enrolled PEL arrangements need Learners: Protocols for the Implementation of Part to be activated.
+6 of the 2012 Act.
 PEL arrangements will be activated when: 1.
 OTC fails to provide a programme of education and training of three months' duration or longer where moneys have been paid, for any reason (including the insolvency or the winding up of that provider), or where QQI withdraws programme validation.
 2. Enrolled learners have begun, but not completed, a programme of education and training of three months' duration or longer where moneys have been paid and OTC ceases to provide the programme before that programme is completed for any reason (including the insolvency or the winding up of that provider), or on account of QQI withdrawing programme validation.